Skip to main content Skip to search

 Employment Records Subpoenas

-Other Document Subpoenas
+Other Record Subpoenas

-Subpoenas for other types of documents will generally be processed by the VPBA (Kerry Kennedy), who has been designated signature authority in responding on behalf of The University to requests for business records.
-The VPBA will coordinate with other UTSA individuals/departments that have possession, custody, control or access to responsive records (such as workers compensation files, claims files, etc.).
-The office having possession, custody or control of the specific records should prepare answers to the DWQs, sign and notarize them, and HAND-DELIVER them, along with any responsive records, in a sealed envelope marked confidential, directly to the VPBA for review and inclusion with The University’s official response to the subpoena.
-The VPBA should provide Legal Affairs with a copy of the executed DWQ and/or Affidavit for its records.
-Do not send Legal Affairs copies of the actual records produced.
+Subpoenas for other types of records will generally be processed through the Office of Legal Affairs.
+Legal Affairs will coordinate with multiple UTSA individuals/departments that have possession, custody, control or access to responsive records.
+The office having possession, custody or control of the specific records should prepare answers to the DWQs and HAND-DELIVER them along with any responsive records, in a sealed envelope marked confidential, directly to the Open Records Manager in Legal Affairs.
+Legal Affairs will then complete the DWQs and/or Affidavit and return them and any responsive records to the requestor.

 Processing Subpoenas/Records Requests Generally

 Calculating Response Deadline.
 Both state and federal laws prescribe a “reasonable time to respond,” but do not give an exact number of days which are considered “reasonable.”
 However, every effort must be made to respond to subpoenas either by the date listed on the subpoena, or within 10 business days from service/receipt of the subpoena.
-The custodian(s) should calendar the deadline to ensure that responsive documents are produced by the deadline.
+The custodian(s) should calendar the deadline to ensure that responsive records are produced by the deadline.

 Records Retention.
 Each department that produces records in response to a subpoena should keep its own copies of its answers and the records produced.
 (However, copies of medical records should never be kept in the academic file maintained by the Registrar.)
 These production files must be maintained according to University retention policies.
-FERPA specifically states that student record subpoena responses must remain with the student record for as long as the student records are normally maintained (see FERPA, 34 C.F.R.
+FERPA specifically states that student record subpoena responses must remain with the student record for as long as the student records are normally maintained ( see FERPA, 34 C.F.R.
 99.32).

 Governing Statutes:

-Tex.
+State: Tex.
 R. Civ.
 P. 176 – Subpoenas

 Tex.
 R. Civ.
 P. 200 – Depositions Upon Written Questions